Michigan Summers are Perfect for Camping

 - It’s a great little campground, especially for kids!
 We’ve gone since our girls were babies – it’s our favorite place!
 Campsites or cabins.

-- I love Pentwater.
-We prefer a smaller campground about eight miles away called Whispering Surf.
+- If you love going to Pentwater this smaller campground is only about eight miles away.
 Not so hard to get into, shady, and there’s access to both Lake Michigan and Bass Lake.

-- Jellystone in South Haven is amazing.
+- Another Yogi Bear Campground!
+Jellystone in South Haven is one of the smaller campgrounds, so it’s perfect for first time campers.
 Activities planned for the kids everyday!

 Say Ya to Da U.P.
 (Camps in the Upper Peninsula)